ongsalt/sway/README.md

     - some kind of react-like suspense boundary
     - async derived 💀💀💀
 - ~~do transpiling magic that allow you to use signal without `.value` like runes~~
-- Component
 - typescript support
-    - i dont know if i need to mess with vite or not. ts might work without any change (untested)
-    - type definitions of stuff exported form `sway` is for some reason all any when used in `.sway` file
+    - type definitions of stuff exported form `sway` is for some reason all gone when used in `.sway` file. maybe its becuase of svelte lsp
 - SSR
     - i need to create a new transformer and maybe a new parser too
     - hydration look like pain in the ass